Skip to content

 .prox/

-prox can act as an HTTPS reverse proxy, providing friendly subdomain URLs for your services.
+prox can act as an HTTP and/or HTTPS reverse proxy, providing friendly subdomain URLs for your services.
+HTTP-only mode requires no certificate setup.
+HTTPS mode uses locally-trusted certificates via mkcert.

 processes: